-An amendment to the U.S. National Emission Standards for Hazardous Air Pollutants for petroleum refineries requires the use of two-week time-integrated passive samplers at specified intervals around the facility fence line to establish the levels of benzene in the air (EPA (EPA(2014)).
+line to establish levels of benzene in the air (EPA, 2014).
 The utility of fence line measurements as a method of controlling emissions is contingent on their distributions being dependent on nearby sources within the facility.
-To evaluate the efficacy of passive samplers in monitoring benzene emissions from petroleum refineries, researchers from the US EPA Office of Research and Development conducted a yearlong field study in collaboration with Flint Hills Resources in Corpus, Christi, TX (Thoma et al. (2011)).
-Preliminary analyses found that under consistent wind conditions, downwind concentrations were statistically higher than upwind concentrations (Thoma et al. (2011)).
-More sophisticated modeling should reveal the contributions of individual sources to the concentrations observed at the fence line.
-Modeling these concentrations requires an extra level of complexity, because near-source air pollutant measurements typically exhibit strong spatial correlation, along with nonstationary and nonGaussian distributions, even after a transformation.
+To evaluate the efficacy of passive samplers in monitoring benzene emissions from petroleum refineries, researchers from US EPA Office of Research and Development conducted a year-long field study in collaboration with Flint Hills Resources in Corpus, Christi, TX (Thoma et al., 2011).
+Preliminary analyses found that under consistent wind conditions, downwind concentrations were statistically higher than upwind concentrations (Thoma et al., 2011).
+More sophisticated modeling should be able to shed light on the contributions of individual sources to the concentrations observed at the fence line.
+Modeling these concentrations requires an extra level of complexity because near-source air pollutant measurements typically exhibit strong spatial correlation along with non-stationary and non-Gaussian distributions even after transformation.
 Both the spatial covariance and the distribution of the pollutant concentrations can vary as a function of wind and emission source location.
-Accurately modeling the entire distribution and spatial structure of the pollutant concentrations should improve the quality of inferences related to the strengths of the known sources.
-Additionally, owing to the stochastic nature of the dispersion and variation in the background pollutant concentration levels, the effect of a specific source on the pollutant distribution might not be detected by a mean regression.
-Of particular concern, both for exposure and compliance evaluation, are the source effects on the upper tail of the distribution, particularly the 95th percentile.
+Accurately modeling the entire distribution and spatial structure of the pollutant concentrations should improve inference concerning the strengths of known sources.
+Additionally, due to the stochastic nature of dispersion and variation in background pollutant concentration levels, the effect of a specific source on the pollutant distribution may not be detected through mean regression.
+Of particular concern both for exposure and compliance evaluation are the source effects on the upper tail of the distribution, in particular the 95th percentile.

-The measurements used in this study were collected between December 3, 2008, and December 2, 2009 around the Flint Hills West Refinery (Thoma et al. (2011)).
-The samplers were attached to the boundary fence around the facility, approximately 1.5 m above the ground at 15 locations (Fig. 3).
-In addition, one sampler (633) was deployed at a nearby Texas Commission on Environmental Quality (TCEQ) continuous air monitoring station (CAMS).
-A total of 406 two-week time-integrated benzene concentration measurements were collected over the course of the year, and were used in the analysis.
-Hourly temperature, wind speed, and direction were also measured at TCEQ CAMS 633.
+The measurements used in this study were collected between Dec 3, 2008 and Dec 2, 2009 around the Flint Hills West Refinery (Thoma et al., 2011).
+The samplers were attached to the boundary fence around the facility approximately 1.5 m above the ground at 15 locations (Fig. 3).
+In addition, one sampler (633) was deployed at a nearby Texas Commission on Environmental Quality (TCEQ) continuous air monitoring station

+(CAMS).
+A total of 406 two-week time-integrated benzene concentration measurements collected over the course of the year were used in the analysis.
+Hourly temperature, wind speed and direction were also measured at TCEQ CAMS 633.

 The concentrations exhibited both spatial and temporal trends (Fig. 3).
 In particular, the variance increased dramatically during the summer months.
-The highest concentrations were observed on the northern edge of the refinery (sites 360, 20, and 50), while the lowest concentrations were observed on the southern edge (sites 250, 633, and 270).
+The highest concentrations were observed on the northern edge of the refinery (sites 360, 20, and 50) while the lowest concentrations were observed on the southern edge (sites 250, 633, and 270).
 The increase in variance can partly be explained by meteorology (Fig. 4).
-During the summer, the wind blows consistently from the southeast, while during the rest of the year, the wind direction is more evenly distributed.
+During the summer the winds consistently blow from the southeast, while during the rest of the year they are more evenly distributed.

-A visual analysis of the concentrations and wind roses for the hourly measurements at each time period suggests that the concentrations are correlated with a source within the refinery.
-Two probable emission source locations, \mathbf{e}1 , and \mathbf{e}2 , were selected using the reported emission inventory.
-To determine the effect of the emission sources on the distribution of the benzene concentration, we denote the tth observed value of the benzene concentration at site s_i as $y_t(s_i)$, where $i = 1, \ldots, 16$ and $t = 1, \ldots, 26$.
-Then we model the quantile function of Y using equation (2.1) and (2.2).
+A visual analysis of the concentrations and wind roses for the hourly measurements at each time period suggested that the concentrations were correlated with a source within the refinery.
+Two probable emission source locations \mathbf{e}1 , and \mathbf{e}2 were selected using the reported emission inventory.
+To determine the effect of the emission sources on the distribution of the benzene concentration, we denote the t^{th} observed value of the benzene concentration at site s_i as $y_t(s_i)$ where i = 1, ..., 16 and t = 1, ..., 26 and will model the quantile function of Y using equation 2.1 and 2.2.
 Our full model includes an intercept and three predictors: transport from source 1, transport from source 2, and temperature.